devsar27/PRODIGY_WD_04/README.md

 Technologies Used
 HTML: Used for structuring the content and layout of the website.
 CSS: Employed for styling the user interface, creating an aesthetically pleasing design.
-JavaScript: Implemented for interactivity and dynamic functionality, enhancing user experience.

-Installation and Usage
-To view my portfolio website, simply visit [URL here] in your web browser.
-Feel free to explore the different sections to learn more about me and my work.